Voting Frequently Asked Questions (FAQs)

 To vote in NC, an individual must:

-• Be a resident of your county and, prior to voting, must have resided at your residential address for at least 30 days.
+• Be a resident of your county and have resided at your current residential address for at least 30 days prior to voting.

-• Be at least 18 years old at the next election date.
-(16- and 17-year-olds may pre-register, and a 17-year-old may vote in a Primary if they will be 18 on/before Election Day).
+• Be at least 18 years old by the next election date.
+(16- and 17-year-olds may pre-register and a 17-year-old may vote in a Primary if they will be 18 on or before Election Day).

 • Rescind any previous voting registration in another county or state.

-• Note: Per order of the NC Supreme Court in April 2023, NC residents convicted of felonies must complete their sentences—including any prison time and any period of probation, post-release supervision, or parole—before they regain their right to vote.
+Note: Per Supreme Court of NC order (April 2023), NC residents convicted of felonies must complete their sentences—including any prison time and any period of probation, post-release supervision or parole—before they regain the right to vote.
 Click here for more information from the NC State Board of Elections.

 4. What are my options for voting?

-All NC voters can elect to vote Absentee By Mail, or at One Stop Early Voting or on Election Day.
+All NC voters can elect to vote Absentee-By-Mail or at Early Voting or on Election Day.
 Pick whichever method is best for you!

 5. Do I have to bring any identification to vote?

-Yes, beginning with the 2023 municipal elections, NC voters will be asked to show photo ID when they check-in to vote.
+Yes.
+NC voters will be asked to show photo ID when they check in to vote.
 Voters who vote by mail will be asked to include a photocopy of an acceptable ID when returning their ballot by mail.

-There are several types of acceptable photo IDs AND voting options if a voter does not have an acceptable photo ID.
-For detailed information about these rules go to the NC State Board of Elections webpage on Voter ID here or to our website’s New NC Voter ID Requirements.
+There are several types of acceptable photo IDs (such as an NC driver’s license) AND there are voting options if a voter does not have an acceptable photo ID.
+For detailed information about these rules go to the NC State Board of Elections webpage on voter ID here.

 6. What options do college students have to vote?

-• Change your voter registration to your campus address if you meet the criteria of the jurisdiction where you attend college
+• Change their voter registration to their campus address if they meet the criteria of the jurisdiction where they attend college.

-College students from outside of NC, attending an NC college can
+College students from outside of NC who attend an NC college can:

-• Vote in accordance with the rules of your home jurisdiction
+• Vote in accordance with the rules of their home jurisdiction.

-• Change your voter registration to your NC address is you will be living in NC for at least 30 days before the election
+• Change their voter registration to their NC address as long as they live at that NC address for at least 30 days before the election.

-• Update your name, physical address or mailing address
+• Update your name and physical or mailing address

-*Note that Party Affiliation may NOT be changed at One Stop Early Voting
+Note that Party Affiliation may NOT be changed at Early Voting.

 9. How can I find out where to vote?

-Know that One Stop Early Voting locations and those used for Election Day are different for many voters.
+Early Voting locations and locations used on Election Day are different for many voters.

 Early Voting locations and schedules vary by county and may not be the same for every election.
-NC voters can vote at any of their county’s One Stop Early Voting locations during the early voting period.
-Your NC voter registration information contains a link to NC’s One-Stop Early Voting Site Search.
+NC voters can vote at any of their county’s Early Voting locations during the early voting period.
+Your NC voter registration information contains a link to NC’s Early Voting Site Search.

 10. How can I find out about upcoming elections?